Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Duration**: [Concentration](conditions.md#concentration), up to 1 minute
 A translucent cyst of smoking flesh burgeons forth to encase a creature you can see within range, forcing it to make a DEX Save.
 On a failure, the target is [Restrained](conditions.md#restrained).
 The escape DC is equal to your spell save DC.
 While [Restrained](conditions.md#restrained) in this way, the creature takes 4d10 Fire damage at the beginning of each of its turns.
 If the creature dies while [Restrained](conditions.md#restrained) in this way, it is teleported to Avernus, where it returns to life with 1 Hit Point.
-At Higher Levels.
-The damage increases by 2d10 for each spell slot level above 6.
+**Using a Higher-Level Spell Slot.** The damage increases by 2d10 for each spell slot level above 6.
 - **Classes**: Cleric, Warlock
 *(Source: CS)*